Summer 2014 Newsletter now available

 We would like to thank all the friends of Hope Happens for Neurological Disorders who have made the 10th Annual Evening of Hope possible.
 This year's event was the most financially successful Evening of Hope to date and raised more than $240,000 for the Hope Center.
 We hope that those of you that could join us enjoyed the evening and the performance by the Marcus Roberts Trio.

 The Summer newsletter is now available for viewing and download and reviews some of the highlights of the annual gala.
 Just click on the picture to the right to view the current issue of Hopelines.

-We are excited to announce that Dr. William A. Peck, MD, former Dean of the Washington University School of Medicine, will accept the Spirit of Hope Award at our 10th Anniversary event.
-Dr. Peck was instrumental in forming the partnership of Hope Happens and Washington University to create Hope Center for Neurological Disorders and he will receive the award in honor of his past and continuous support.
+We were thrilled that Dr. William Peck, MD, former Dean of the Washington University School of Medicine, accepted this year's Spirit of Hope Award and we are grateful for his instrumental role in the partnership between Hope Happens and Washington University.

 Past Pilot Grant recipient Dr. Chris Weihl demonstrates research equipment.

 Make a Difference Today // We all know that finding cures and treatments for neurological disorders is extremely urgent.
 Your generosity and continued commitment supports ongoing projects of our dedicated Hope Center doctors and scientists who are making progress in the fight against all neurological disorders every day.

 Help us to continue the fight by making a tax-deductible gift today.
 Donate online or mail your contribution to our office.
 Any amount you feel comfortable giving is deeply appreciated.
 With your support, we can provide hope today in the lives of people with neurological disorders.